 (Contact your web host if you get error messages)

 You can easily remove addon domains using the Addon Domains feature.

 Deleting An Addon Domain

-To delete addon domains, go to the Addon Domains > Modify Addon Domain panel, select the item you would like to delete and click Remove …
+To delete an addon domain, go to the Addon Domains > Modify Addon Domain section, select the addon domain to be deleted and click Remove …

 If you are sure that you want to permanently remove the addon domain, click on the ‘Remove’ button …